olindgallet/scaffoldvueapp/README.md

 `scaffoldvueapp.py` is a script for creating file folders (images, video, etc.) and downloading commonly used files for web apps.
 For my use case this is Bootstrap and Grunt.

 In addition, I wanted to try using the plumbum library for Python.
+In the future I want to continue making scripts for Linux to make tasks easier.

 # Installing scaffoldvueapp.py in Linux